ON-LINE: Courtroom Testimony for Expert Witnesses Course

 Application: Register on-line.

-REFUND POLICY: With the exception of war, government regulation, disaster, strikes or exigent circumstances, no refunds of tuition should be expected.
+REFUND POLICY: With the exception of war, government regulation, disaster, strikes, exigent circumstances or catastrophic Internet failure, no refunds of tuition should be expected.
 However, in exigent circumstances, a refund may be applied minus a $25 service fee.

 Graduates of the course receive a LEVA certificate indicating successful completion of the 24-hour curriculum.
 That certificate should NOT be interpreted as a certification of any type.
 The disclaimer and student’s signature on the course application further indicate they fully understand they are not receiving any certification from this course and must refer to this training as LEVA’s on their resume, CV or any discoverable document.